5 Analysis of Variance (ANOVA) and Moderation

-Key concepts: eta-squared, between-groups variance, within-groups variance, F test on analysis of variance model, pairwise comparisons, post-hoc tests, one-way analysis of variance, two-way analysis of variance, balanced design, main effects, moderation, interaction effect.
+Key concepts: eta-squared, between-groups variance / explained variance, within-groups variance / unexplained variance, F test on analysis of variance model, signal to noise ratio, pairwise comparisons, post-hoc tests, one-way analysis of variance, two-way analysis of variance, balanced design, main effects, moderation, interaction effect.

 Summary

-In this example, we want to compare the outcome scores (average willingness to donate) across more than two groups (participants who saw Clooney, Jolie, or no celebrity).
+To identify the most effective campaign, we first need to compare the outcome scores (average vaccine acceptance) across more than two groups (participants who saw the neutral campaign, the autonomy-supportive campaign or the controlling campaign).
 To this end, we use analysis of variance.
 The null hypothesis tested in analysis of variance states that all groups have the same average outcome score in the population.

 This null hypothesis is similar to the one we test in an independent-samples t test for two groups.
 With three or more groups, we must use the variance of the group means (between-groups variance) to test the null hypothesis.
 If the between-groups variance is zero, all group means are equal.